 Repotting Cacti

-- When there is more root than soil, go up by 1 pot size and ensure new pot has drainage hole.
+When there is more root than soil, go up by 1 pot size and ensure new pot has drainage.

-- Use barbeque tongs to avoid spines, and gently ease the plant out of its pot.
+Use barbeque tongs to avoid spines, and gently ease the plant out of its pot.
+Careful not to squeeze too hard!

-- Using tongs/multiple layers of newspaper/protective gloves, lift your Cactus into the new pot, ensuring it is centered and stable; may need to add or take away Cactus soil.
+Using tongs/multiple layers of newspaper/protective gloves, lift your cactus into its new pot.
+Check that it is centered and stable, adding or removing cactus soil as needed.

-- Hold Cactus upright with one hand (with tongs/gloves) and use other to fill in spaces with Succulent and Cactus soil, packing down as you go.
+Hold cactus upright with one hand (with tongs/gloves) and use other to fill in spaces with cacti & succulent soil, packing down gently as you go.

-- Place pot back in its bright, direct light location and water in thoroughly.
+Place newly potted cacti back in its bright, direct light location and water in thoroughly.

 Repotting Succulents

-- Same steps as Cacti, less need for tongs or other protective equipment.
+Same steps as cacti, with less need for tongs or other protective equipment.

-- For trailing Succulents (Burro’s Tail, String of Pearls, etc.) ensure plants are very very dry before repotting; reduces risk of excessive leaf droppage.
+For trailing succulents (Burro’s Tail, String of Pearls, etc.) ensure plants are very very dry before repotting to reduce the risk of excessive leaf droppage.